 Once you’ve chosen a cosigner and you both understand the responsibilities and liabilities involved, it’s time to choose a company to refinance through.
 The following lenders offer student loan refinancing services you might consider:

-If you want to refinance student loans with a cosigner, CommonBond can be a good option as it has a “cosigner release” option after you’ve made payments for two years.
+If you want to refinance student loans with a cosigner, CommonBond can be a good option as it has a “cosigner release” option after you’ve made monthly payments for two years.
 Cosigner release relieves your cosigner from any financial or legal responsibility on your loan after you’ve made on-time payments for a specified period of time and are in good standing with your lender.

 A release option is ideal for you and your cosigner because your prospective cosigner might be more willing to help you out if the risk they’re taking on is temporary.
 You have to stay on top of your payments until you’re eligible for cosigner release.